jucnfact/pixday/README.md

 # Pixday

 Pixday is a project aimed at celebrating special occasions (esp. birthdays) in a unique and memorable way.
-It provides a template for creating a personalized Single Page Application (SPA) with beautifully crafted messages, poems, and greetings for your loved ones, friends, or colleagues.
+It provides a template for creating a personalized Single Page Application (SPA) with beautifully crafted messages, poems, greetings, and sound for your loved ones, friends, or colleagues.

 ## Technologies Used
 - HTML, CSS, JavaScript
+### Libraries
-- Libraries: JQuery and splide.js
+- JQuery and splide.js

 ## License
 This project is licensed under the MIT License - see the LICENSE.txt file for details.